GIVESocialMovement/play-json-form/README.md

 At GIVE.asia, we have more than 20 forms, each of which has several fields.
 It's tedious to ensure every error message is translated.
 Previously, what we did is to writing tests on controllers where we send requests with invalid input.
 It was odd to test the whole path of HTTP request in order to verify that our error messages are translated.
 So, we've come up with a new way of ensuring every error message is translated.

 `Form.getAllErrors()` conveniently generates all possible validation errors.
-However, when building a `Mapping`, we need to properly code.
+However, when building a `Mapping`, we need to properly code all the possible validation errors.
 For example:

 ```
 new Mapping[String] {